anthonyray/restaurantapp/README.md

    + `dishes.js` : **DishesCollection**.
 Collection of dishes (This is where I hardcoded the data, which is supposed to be retrieve from the backend server)
 + **Router**
   + `app.js` : **AppRouter**.
 Router that initializes views, and handles the transition between them.
++ **Templates**  : Every views has its own handlebars templates.
+I also added some templates helpers.